wp-plugins/resize-image-after-upload/readme.txt

 1. Upload the plugin 'resize-image-after-upload' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Edit the maxwidth/maxheight settings under 'Settings > Resize Image Upload'.
+3. Edit the max-width/max-height settings under 'Settings > Resize Image Upload'.
-4. Once active, just upload images as normal and it will just work!.
+4. Once active, just upload images as normal and it will just work!

 == Screenshots ==

 1. Full preview of the settings screen.

 == Changelog ==

+= 1.7 =
+This is a major under-the-hood release to change core workings of the plugin.
+The plugin still functions as normal, but the way in which it resizes images has now changed to use standard WordPress libraries.
+This means that should your server have better image processing libraries than the GD default (e.g. ImageMagick), then the resizing method should make use of them.
+This should improve the output of your resized images!

+* [Update] Plugin completely re-engineered to use WP_Image_Editor when resizing images.

 = 1.6.2 =
 Minor maintenance release: